Vipps MobilePay QR safety

 - Scan the QR code on real phones and verify recipient, market, currency, amount, and description before printing.

-- Test the app-installed path and the browser fallback path.
+- Test the phone camera/browser path separately from the official in-app scan path.

 - Avoid adding unsupported tracking parameters directly to payment links or PSP URLs.